MikaStoja/Scripts_drought_data_Greater-Antilles/README.md

-# Multimetric Drought Dataset for the Greater Antilles
+# Multiscale Drought Dataset for the Greater Antilles

 This repository contains the Python and R scripts used to process and analyze data for the study:

-**"Multimetric Drought Dataset for the Greater Antilles: A Resource for Environmental and Adaptation Studies"**
+**"Multiscale Drought Dataset for the Greater Antilles: A Resource for Environmental and Adaptation Studies"**

 ## Contents
 - SPI, DPI, OSI, DER, and ROR calculation scripts